mixxxdj/manual/source/hardware/controllers/reloop_mixage.rst

 Control                           Function                                                     Shift function
 ================================  ===========================================================  =========================================================================
 :hwlabel:`LOAD` / :hwlabel:`⯇`    Load selected track from library into deck 1                 Load selected track from library into deck 1 and play
 :hwlabel:`TRAX`                   Turn to browse library.
-Press to play / pause track preview  - :hwlabel:`LOAD` / :hwlabel:`⯈`    Load selected track from library into deck 2                 Load selected track from library into deck 2 and play
+Press to play / pause track preview  Turn to browse side pane.
+Press to open / close folder
+:hwlabel:`LOAD` / :hwlabel:`⯈`    Load selected track from library into deck 2                 Load selected track from library into deck 2 and play
 ================================  ===========================================================  =========================================================================